Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Analysis

 \begin{theorem}[Regret Bound with Low Inherent Bellman Error] Assume the MDP has $\epsB$-inherent Bellman error.
 Under \Cref{asm:exact-oracle,asm:determin,asm:lower-bound}, when executing \Cref{alg:main} with parameters $\sigmar = \~\Theta(\sqrt{d H + \epsB H T})$ and $\sigma_{h} = \~\Theta( (d\sqrt{mH})^{H-h+1}(\epsB \gamma \sqrt{HT} + \sqrt{\epsB T} + \sqrt{d} + \sqrt{mH}) )$, we have

 \end{theorem} Compared to \Cref{thm:exact_oracle_bound}, the regret bound includes two additional terms that depend on the inherent linear Bellman error \(\epsB\).
 For both terms, the dependence on $T$ is linear.
-We believe this is unavoidable, as it also appears in previous work~\citep{zanette2020learning}.
-In addition, it is worth noting that the regret bound does not depend on the number of actions, and the dependence on $T$ remains optimal, similar to all previous theorems.
+We believe the $T$-dependence is unavoidable, as it also appears in similar settings~\citep{zanette2020learning}.
+In addition, it is worth noting that the regret bound does not depend on the number of actions, and the other dependence on $T$ remains optimal, similar to previous theorems.